grafana/loki/operator/docs/lokistack/sop.md

 - Check the logs of all the services
 - Check to ensure that the Loki components can reach the storage
+  - Particularly for queriers, examine metrics for a small query queue: `cortex_query_scheduler_inflight_requests`

 ## Loki Tenant Rate Limit